Product Safety & Quality

 Safety comes first

-Our Code of Business Principles sets out our commitment to provide branded products and services that are safe and to innovate based on sound science.
+Our Code of Business Principles sets out our commitment to provide branded products and services that are safe, and to innovate based on sound science.
 We have mandatory policies and standards in place to ensure that we meet this commitment.
-Safety and quality are an important and integral part of our product design.
+Safety and product quality are an important and integral part of our product design.

 Continued focus on quality

 All 140 of Unilever Foods and Refreshment sites are certified to Food Safety System Certification scheme FSSC 22000, a Global Food Safety Initiative (GFSI) benchmarked standard.
 In addition, with support from the British Standards Institute and Industry partners, we have developed and published an equivalent standard for Home and Personal Care manufacturing facilities (PAS420), which has been adopted by an independent 3rd party and converted into a certifiable scheme HPC420.

 Unilever will continue to work with external organisations and the authorities to develop more rigorous product vulnerability risk assessments and counter measure programmes that will help prevent malicious or economically motivated adulteration.